Back to Home Page Back to Blogs

 The M2 receiver is my redesign of the M1/M1A1 receiver.
 The bolt handle slot is located on top like the 1921/1928 receiver and uses the same modified M1 or M1A1 bolt as the 2MM receiver.
 The trigger housing rail walls are extended to the back like the 2M2.
 The upper sides are continued forward to the front end to produce a sleeker looking receiver.
 The nose of the receiver is relieved on the sides below the barrel area to better match both horizontal forearms and vertical foregrips.
 It also uses my Screw-On Grip Mount.
 It is available in two versions: 1) Model M2-M has the M1 rear end shape to match M1/M1A1 trigger housings and 2) Model M2-2 has the 1921 rear end shape to match 1921/1928 trigger housings.
 The M2-2 is also available with the top side edges non-rounded in the rear sight area to accept a Lyman adjustable rear sight.
 This receiver is interchangeable with any TSMG receiver.

-For those who want to build a semi-auto gun, I offer my 2S and MS receivers which rely on the Numrich/Kahr (N/K) gun design approval.
+For those who want to build a semi-auto gun, I offer my 2S and MS receivers which rely on the Numrich/Kahr (N/K) ATF approved gun design.
 (There is no approved design that allows a TSMG receiver to be made into a semi-auto.)
 Like the N/K receivers, these receivers are 1/10" less high than a TSMG receiver.
-They are interchangeable with N/K semi-auto receivers except that the firing pin clearance groove in the top of the N/K trigger housing must be extended rearward.
-This is because my receivers are meant to have a bolt channel that extends all the way to the back of the receiver like a TSMG.
+They are interchangeable with N/K semi-auto receivers.
+My receivers differ by having a bolt channel that extends all the way to the back of the receiver like a TSMG.
 This has nothing to do with the gun being semi-auto or full auto.
 This is done to use the extra bolt travel to absorb the recoil rather than to depend on very stiff recoil springs.
 It also provides room for a urethane buffer.
 These receivers have the extended trigger housing rails like the 2M2 receivers.
-They require a modified N/K Bolt and Firing Pin.
-All other bolt channel parts are special Richardson designs and manufacture.
 The 2S and MS receivers also differ from their N/K counterparts in that they use my Screw-On Grip Mount, are made from the same steel alloy used in my TSMG receivers, the rear sight is properly positioned and the quality is much better.
+Special Richardson bolt assembly parts are required for full TSMG-style bolt travel or if a 5/8" spacer is fitted to the rear end of the bolt channel, standard N/K parts can be used.

-Prices (Markings, Colt square end actuator slot, M1 and M2 variations, sight fasteners, added parts, services, etc. are at extra cost.
+Prices (Markings, Colt square end actuator slot, M1 and M2 variations, sight fasteners, grip mounts, other added parts, services, etc. are at extra cost.
 Bluing is included.):